-Glyphs follows its own naming convention, especially in non-Latin scripts like Cyrillic or Arabic.
+Glyphs follows its own naming convention.
 We refer to it as nice names.
 That’s because we do believe that

 Zhe-cy are more descriptive than

 uni0416.
-Take a look Window > Glyph Info for a list of descriptive glyph names.
+Take a look at Window > Glyph Info for a list of descriptive glyph names:

 Updating Glyph Info